OZCAP/lambda-local-api/README.md

       --b64           Set event.isBase64Encoded to true                [boolean]

 Examples:
-  local-lambda-api handler.js  Run the local API server using handler.js as the
+  local-lambda-api index.js  Run the local API server using index.js as the
-                               Lambda API handler
+                               lambda API handler
 ```